unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-part-02-packet.md

 # Part 2: A Local Jekyll Server I Can Actually Operate

-Status: local browser draft prepared September 23, 2026.
-The October 1 date in the post is provisional and supplies a future-dated series preview.
-It is not a publication decision.
-The Publisher has published Part 1 and asked that Part 2 use the same first-person voice.
+Status: Part 2 local browser draft prepared September 23, 2026.
+On September 25 the Publisher asked to finish it and add a Hands-On companion if useful.
+Hands-On 2A is now in the local post tree and linked from Part 2.
+Both October 1 dates are provisional and supply a future-dated series preview.
+The Publisher has published Part 1; this packet does not record remote publication of Part 2 or 2A.

 ## Source inventory and claim boundaries